ICT-Infer/timelog/README.md

 for the Django Timelog App.

-Also, during the install script run, you will be asked for a password to use for the timelog Django super user account.
+Also, during the install script run, you will be asked for a password to use for the timelog Django superuser account.
 See also:
 [Django site admin web interface](#default-django-site-admin-web-interface).

 Please give the install script a read-through after you've downloaded it